Top 10 Charleston Nighttime Activities

 - The Old Exchange Building

 Charleston Nighttime Activities #5: Dine Out

-We’re just as known for our restaurants in Charleston as we are our horse and carriage rides.
-Our self-guided Charleston food tour is just as good in the evening as it is during the day.
-You’ll get to try some of Charleston’s most iconic foods and cocktails, including oysters, fried chicken and Planters punch.
+We’re just as known for our restaurants in Charleston as we are for our horse and carriage rides.
+Our self-guided Charleston food tour is just as good in the evening as during the day.
+You’ll get to try some of Charleston’s most iconic foods and cocktails, including oysters, fried chicken, and Planters punch.